Drop the charges against activist Elżbieta Podleśna

 Elżbieta Podleśna is an outspoken activist and human rights defender from Poland.
 She has stood up against hate and discrimination for many years and is fighting for a just and equal Poland.

-Early in the morning on 6 May, immediately after her return from a trip to Belgium and the Netherlands with Amnesty International, the police raided Elżbieta’s house.
+Early in the morning on 6 May 2019, immediately after her return from a trip to Belgium and the Netherlands with Amnesty International, the police raided Elżbieta’s house.
 They claimed to have found posters of the Virgin Mary with a halo in the rainbow colours of the LGBT pride flag.
-The police arrested Elżbieta and detained her for several hours, and confiscated her electronic equipment, including laptop, phone and memory cards.
-She was charged with ‘offending religious beliefs’.
+The police arrested Elżbieta and detained her for several hours, and confiscated her electronic equipment.
+After almost a year under investigation, Ela is charged with ‘offending religious beliefs’.

 Having, creating or distributing posters such as these should not be a crime.
 Everyone has a right to express themselves – we are all protected under the right to freedom of expression.